Shanghai Police Database Leak (Alibaba Cloud, 2022)

 • Public Trust: Transparency in disclosing breaches is vital for maintaining user confidence.

-Is Alibaba safe after the Breach?
+Is Alibaba Cloud safe to use after this leak?

 While Alibaba claims to have implemented stronger security measures, users remain cautious.
 Without transparency about lessons learned and remediation efforts, lingering doubts about the platform’s security persist.